Administrative rule R657-9

-(1) "Motorized vehicle" for the purposes of this section means a vehicle that is self-propelled or possesses the ability to be self-propelled.
+(1) "Motorized vehicle" means, for purposes of this section, a vehicle that is self-propelled or possesses the ability to be self-propelled.
 This does not include vehicles moved solely by human power, motorized wheelchairs, or an electric personal assisted mobility device.

 (2) Motorized vehicle travel is restricted to county roads, improved roads and parking areas.

 (3) Off-highway vehicles are not permitted on state waterfowl management areas, except as marked and posted open.

 (4) Off-highway vehicles are not permitted on Bear River Migratory Bird Refuge.